Italy leftist PM candidate Bersani tops opinion poll, Monti second

 A former European Commissioner, Monti was appointed to lead an unelected government of experts to save Italy from financial crisis a year ago.

-He is a favorite with international investors, the Catholic Church, and the business establishment, and has been widely credited with restoring Italy's credibility after the scandal-plagued Berlusconi years.
+He is a favourite with international investors, the Catholic Church, and the business establishment, and has been widely credited with restoring Italy's credibility after the scandal-plagued Berlusconi years.

 The UDC, Italy's largest centrist party which is among those backing Monti, came in fourth place with 6.4 percent.